 Copper toxicity is unusual and is most commonly seen as part of Wilson disease.
 Idiopathic copper toxicosis (ICT), a pediatric condition is a rare cause, and its existence as a true separate disease entity is contentious; some believe it to result from subclinical Wilson disease which is then exacerbated by reduced dietary copper intakes 3.
-Copper excess characteristically results in hepato- and/or neurotoxicity.
+Chronic copper excess characteristically results in hepato- and/or neurotoxicity.

 - various copper isotopes have been trialled for use as labels for PET radiotracers 4,5,7: